OODIDA: On-board/Off-board Distributed Real-Time Data Analytics for Connected Vehicles: Related Work

-Some of our use cases require the ability to process infinite data streams.
-Thus, our work could be seen as related to the many stream processing platforms that emerged as a response to limitations of MapReduce.
-Of course, the focus should not necessarily be on MapReduce, as there are decades of research behind stream processing, which Stephens summarizes~\cite{stephens1997survey}.
-One could use OODIDA to perform complex stream processing tasks, similar to use cases that are tackled in systems like Apache Storm~\cite{toshniwal2014storm} or Apache Spark~\cite{zaharia2010spark}.
-A significant caveat would be that OODIDA is intended to orchestrate CPUs of rather limited computational power instead of data centers housing industry-grade server hardware.
-However, using OODIDA for stream processing would be a rather limiting use case.
-While one could write, for instance, an application for filtering values out of an infinite data stream on an edge device, it would be more practical to call an existing stream processing engine on edge devices, but preferably one that has been designed with limitations of that kind of hardware in mind, such as Apache Edgent.
+As some of our use cases require the ability to process infinite data streams, part of our work could be seen as related to the many stream processing platforms that emerged as a response to limitations of MapReduce.
+Of course, the focus should not necessarily be on MapReduce, as there are decades of research behind stream processing~\cite{stephens1997survey}.
+OODIDA can perform complex stream processing tasks, similar to use cases that are tackled in systems like Apache Storm~\cite{toshniwal2014storm} or Apache Spark~\cite{zaharia2010spark}, but with the caveat that our system is intended to orchestrate CPUs of limited computational power instead of data centers housing industry-grade server hardware.
+However, using our system for stream processing would be rather limiting.
+While one could write, for instance, an application for filtering values from an infinite data stream, it would be more practical to use an external stream processing engine (SPE) instead, but preferably one that has been designed for that kind of hardware, and interface it with the client node.
+Due to hardware limitations, using standard SPEs like Spark was infeasible due to their comparatively steep performance requirements.
+One exception is Apache Edgent, which targets resource-constrained devices.
+Nonetheless, building a client application on top of Edgent seemed too limiting as our framework has been designed for general-purpose data analytics.
+The Apache Edgent project has been retired in the meantime, which illustrates one of the risks of wanting to use available off-the-shelf components for internal projects, i.e. the lack of control over development.
+Furthermore, even if Apache Edgent was still active, it would arguably be difficult if not impossible to get the project maintainers to make changes that accommodate our needs.
+As a consequence, it would be necessary to maintain a local fork, which would eventually erode the benefits of using an existing solution.

-More generally, there is the field of distributed data processing, which has a long history.
-An early discussion piece was contributed by Enslow in the 1970s~\cite{enslow1978distributed}.
-For a later overview article, see Scherr~\cite{scherr1999distributed}.
-On a superficial level, this could be seen as highly related to OODIDA.
-However, one of the main motivations behind distributed data processing, which is also the case for MapReduce and related systems, is increased reliability and availability.
-Our focus is on efficiently making use of available hardware resources that would otherwise remain largely unused, and data that would otherwise largely remain unprocessed.
-We take into account that not all vehicles in a fleet will be available all the time, but if they are, their on-board units can be utilized.